 On the payment form, list all inventory items the customer is returning and their quantities.
 Include any tax code that was applied to the original sale.

 Next, list all inventory items the customer is buying in the exchange and their quantities.
 Because you are effectively receiving money for the replacement item(s) rather than paying, enter the replacement quantities as negative numbers.
 Again, include any applicable tax code.

 Click Create to record the exchange.

-When you exchange inventory with a supplier, you are effectively selling back the items you originally purchased and buying replacements.
-The procedure for recording the transaction is basically the reverse of the one described above:
+When you exchange inventory with a supplier, you are effectively buying replacement items and selling back the items you originally purchased.
+The procedure for recording the transaction is basically the sane as the one described above: